pushpakrajgautam/DateGenWeb/README.md

 model.py (LSTM model)

 ## How To Run
-If you have Django setup locally, running the following command from this repo's local directory, shoudl work -
+If you have Django setup locally, running the following command from this repo's local directory, should work -
 ```
 python manage.py runserver
 ```
-NOTE 1: The python version should at least be 3.6
+NOTE 1: The python version should at least be 3.6.
 NOTE 2:

 # Examples